Tokyo skyline as seen from Shibuya Sky observation deck

 To realise how massive Tokyo is, it's best to head up to one of the many observation decks in the city, where you can look out at our megalopolis, with views that stretch out to as far as the iconic Mt Fuji, Yokohama or Chichibu on a clear day.

 The landmark Tokyo Tower is a popular option, especially since the opening of its 250m-high Top Deck in 2018.
-Tokyo Skytree attracts a fair share of visitors too; its Tembo Galleria, at a height of 450m, makes the concrete jungle below look like a miniature world − definitely not for those who are afraid of heights.
+Tokyo Skytree attracts a fair share of visitors too.
+Its Tembo Galleria, at a height of 450m, makes the concrete jungle below look like a miniature world − definitely not for those who are afraid of heights.

 While a visit to some of these observation decks often comes with prices as lofty as the view, we have also included free options on our list.
-Here's our guide to the best vantage points in Tokyo, where you can expect to be dazzled by the sprawling cityspace and beautiful architecture.
+Here's our guide to the best vantage points in Tokyo, where you can be dazzled by the sprawling cityspace and beautiful architecture.

 RECOMMENDED: Best places to watch the sunset in Tokyo